-It’d be a sin not to highlight the incredibly crisp and juicy apples we have coming into season in the fall.
-This German-style dish brings cider-like sweetness together with salty, rich sausage.
+Crisp and juicy apples are rolling into season in the fall.
+Roasting teases out their cider-like sweetness to contrast with salty, rich sausage.

 Preheat the oven to 450°F. Line a sheet pan with foil.